-- Treating these problems as though there were an identifiable cause gets in the way of solving them.
+- Don’t treat these problems as though there were an identifiable cause, which gets in the way of solving them.

 To become a fixer, you should identify the source of the problem and suggest direct actions to deal with it.
 The person who blames doesn’t solve problems; the person who fixes does, and becomes a valued member of an organization as a result.